-Table 15 Spell Check Options
+Table 15 Spellcheck Options

 Item Description Hide Spelling Errors This allows you to set whether or not spelling errors are automatically highlighted in Optimal Trace.
-Suggest from Main Dictionary Only This allows you to set whether or not the spell checker uses suggestions from the Main Dictionary only, or also uses suggestions from the Custom Dictionary.
-Ignore Words with UPPERCASE This dictates whether or not words in UPPERCASE are ignored during spell check.
-Ignore words with numbers Check this box if you would like the spell checker to ignore words that contain numeric characters.
+Suggest from Main Dictionary OnlyThis allows you to set whether or not the spell checker uses suggestion the Main Dictionary only, or also uses suggestions from the Custom Ignore WordsThis dictates whether or not words in UPPERCASE are ignored during swith UPPERCASEcheck.
+Ignore wordsCheck this box if you would like the spell checker to ignore wordswith numbersnumeric characters.
 Ignore internet and file addresses Check this box if you would like internet and file addresses to be ignored during spell check.
-Main This allows you to specify the location of the main dictionary to use when checking spelling.
-Custom Dictionary This allows you to specify the location of the custom dictionary used when checking spelling.
-The custom dictionary contains any words added by users.
+Main This allows you to specify the location of the main dictionary to use whe checking spelling.
+Custom DictionaryThis allows you to specify the location of the custom diction when checking spelling.
+The custom dictionary contains any added by users.

-13.1.5.1 Spell Check and Language Support
+14.1.5.1 Spell Check and Language Support